LinqLover/symbolic-execution-survey/notes/SYMBEX.md

 - TODO – how do solutions and sophisticated memory models look like?

-### Blackbox environment/nondeterministic behavior/path divergence
+### Blackbox Environment/Nondeterministic Behavior/Path Divergence

 Examples: syscalls, concurrency (multithreading, accelerators), frameworks (inversion of control)